 A successful loyalty scheme pays for itself by encouraging more frequent purchases.
 The most common loyalty schemes are based on offering rewards to loyal customers.

 You can offer cumulative discounts

 - A cumulative (or 'retrospective') discount gives customers money back whenever they reach specified spending targets.

 - Retail businesses can offer loyalty cards which work this way.

-- Your accounting system may need to track customers' purchasing activity to flag discounts as they are earned.
-If customers have to ask for the discount, you may achieve less loyalty as a result.
+- You may need to track customers' purchasing activity to flag discounts as they are earned.
+If customers have to ask for the discount, the scheme will be less effective.

 Some schemes offer customers a discount off their next purchase

 - If the discount is only valid for a limited time, you encourage prompt action.